Factbox - How does the Conservative Party elect a leader, and who is running?

 THE ELECTION PROCESS

-The five candidates will now go forward to a vote of Conservative lawmakers on July 5.
+The five candidates who were nominated by Thursday's noon deadline (1100 GMT) will now go forward to a vote of Conservative lawmakers on July 5.
 The candidate with the least support in that vote will be eliminated.

 Lawmakers will vote again on July 7 and July 12, until only two candidates remain.